Do Cockroaches Bite?

 • Secondary Effects – In rare cases, scratching the bite can lead to minor infections or inflammation.

-Unlike mosquito or bed bug bites, cockroach bites are less distinct and less likely to be immediately noticeable, which is why many people don’t realize they were bitten by a cockroach.
+Unlike mosquito bites or bed bug bites, cockroach bites are less distinct and less likely to be immediately noticeable, which is why many people don’t realize they were bitten by a cockroach.

 What To Do About Cockroach Bites